-Our mission is to inspire and prepare young people to succeed in a changing global economy.
-We do this by bridging the gap between education and the world of work through expert online programs.
+Our mission is to inspire and prepare young people to succeed in a global economy.

 Our Mission, Vision and Values